PapkovNikita/Core-Match-3-Mechanics/README.md

 - **BoardGenerator** - Responsible for generating tiles without initial matches
 - **MatchDetectionService** - Handles match detection on the board
 - **SwipeHandler** - Manages game swipes

-## Drawbacks

-Drawbacks of the current implementation:

-- It's clear that a tile pool should be used.
-- It's beneficial to create a separate model for tiles (with their position and state) and update the UI accordingly.
-This will greatly simplify the BoardView and essentially remove all its logic.
-- The feature to check available moves for the user hasn't been implemented yet.

-All these drawbacks can be fixed within 1-2 hours.
-I will try to address them as soon as I have some free time.